 Jo’s responsibilities for ONZA include the ORFF Library, event photography and the Lindo Francis Instrument Grant.

-ONZA TREASURER: Millie Locke
+ONZA TREASURER AND LEVELS COURSE COORDINATOR: Millie Locke

 Since the 1990s Millie has been teaching music to students of all ages in both school and out-of-school settings.
 In 1997 and 1998 she undertook intensive professional